shreyaagrawal1250/data_analytics_projects/README.md

 # Data Analytics: Forecasting, Automation and Business Intelligence Portfolio
 By Shreya Agrawal

+> 🚧 **Portfolio Status:** Currently migrating and sanitizing historical project code from my 8-month internship at Heelium Sports.
+New modules for Forecasting and Automation  are being added daily.
+Last Updated: Feb 2026.

 This repository centralizes my technical work in statistical modeling, business process automation, and data visualization from my tenure as a Data Analyst Intern in my previous organisation.
 My work focuses on bridging the gap between raw data and strategic business decisions—leveraging a background in **Business Statistics** and **4 cleared Actuarial Exams (IAI)**.

 ## 📁 Portfolio Structure